The Elderly Novice Organist

 Unification |

-The creation of stops of different pitches using the same rank. |
+The creation of stops of different pitches using the same rank.
+See Unified Stop. |

 Virtual Organ |

 This is an organ that generates sound by combining in real time recorded samples from one (or possibly multiple) real organs.
-See The Three Organ Types. |
+See Why a Virtual Organ?. |

 Wind |